Product formula for p-adic epsilon factors: The -adic epsilon factors and product formula

 In \cite{Caro:courbes}, Caro defines the $L$-function of a complex $\ms{C}$ in $F^{(h)}$-$D^b_{\mr{hol}}(X)$.
 Let us recall the definition.
 We set\footnote{ The definition of the $L$-function is slightly different from that of Caro.
-This modification was made in order that $L(X,f^+K,t)$ coincides with the $L$-function of $X$.}
+We have chosen a different convention in order that $L(X,f^+K,t)$ coincides with the $L$-function of $X$.}

 Recall that $F^{\deg(x)}:=\Fro^{\deg(x)\,a}$ is the smallest linear power of the Frobenius.
 Using a result of Etesse-LeStum, Caro gave the following cohomological interpretation of his $L$-function (cf.\ \cite[3.4.1]{Caro:courbes}):